nate-getch/WAP-Labs/README.md

 # WAP-Labs
 Web application programming course at MUM.
-Includes JSP, JS, JQuery.
+Languages and frameworks used:- Java Servlet, JSP, JS, JQuery, and JSON.